Transforming Antimicrobial Therapy Through Synthetic Biology

 Bioinformatics Powers Engineering

-In partnership with Synthetic Genomics, Armata employs next-generation sequencing and a proprietary sequencing database and software for analyses of phages.
+Armata employs next-generation sequencing, proprietary sequencing databases and software, bioinformatics, and comparative genomics, for the analyses of our phages.

 Engineering Phage to Confer Desirable Properties